nodejs/admin/us-export-control.md

 ## General Availability

-In order to use the "Technology and Software-Unrestricted" (TSU) licensing exception, all of the sofware must be generally available to any member of the public by posting it on a public Internet location.
+In order to use the "Technology and Software-Unrestricted" (TSU) licensing exception, all of the software must be generally available to any member of the public by posting it on a public Internet location.

 We meet this requirement by hosting all of the software in github and/or